devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

 * `gdk run db` fails with exit code X

-    If you have restarted your computer recently don't forget to start the postgresql service manually, init.d scripts don't currently as of build 15063.138
+    If you have restarted your computer recently, don't forget to start PostgreSQL server manually; init.d scripts don't work currently as of build 15063.138:

-    TL;DR

     `sudo service postgresql start`

-* `gdk run app` fails with gitaly error code XXX

-    Please run `gdk reconfigure`, note, this *might* happen during the initial run after the database has seeded

-* I get an EOF when accessing http://127.0.0.1:3000 instead of the sign up page

-    There's two possible solutions for this problem, make sure you have sufficient free RAM, otherwise just refresh the page.

 ## Other problems